Working on the Tiwi Islands

 ‘Everyone who is not Tiwi on the islands is there because they are invited.
 We say who can come here, who can stay here, and who must go.’

-The Tiwi Islands are privately owned, they are not Crown land, nor public land.
+The Tiwi Islands are privately owned, they are neither Crown land nor public land.
 Permission to work on the Islands must be obtained in accordance with the Aboriginal Land Rights (Northern Territory) Act 1976.
 The permit system is simply a system of regulated access to Aboriginal land.
 The system complements Aboriginal responsibility for country and is consistent with the land title held under Australian law.
 The permit system protects the privacy of Tiwi landowners, promotes awareness and respect for Tiwi land and culture, safeguards the natural environment, protects sacred sites, provides a policing tool for unscrupulous behaviour, and promotes visitor safety.

 Companies or organisation based on the Tiwi Islands